 These bullfight participants help the matador in different situations during the show.

-They are probably the most important allies of the matador, and they perform during the first stage of the fight, the tercio de varas.
+They are probably the most important allies of the matador, and they only perform during the first stage of the fight, the tercio de varas.

 Using the pica, the picador tests the bull’s strength and provides clues to the matador about the side the bull is favoring.

 After provoking it, the bull will charge against the picador and its horse.
 Right before the bull’s horns contact the horse’s peto, the picador lances the bull at the back of its neck.
-This is performed to lower its head and to prevent a cogida during the faena.
+This is performed to lower its head and to prevent a cogida (gore) during the faena.

 The wound and consequent loss of blood gradually weakens the bull and prepares it for the next tercio.